Skip to main content

-In this article I'd like to discuss two features - loading content into the databas using server side JavaScript and updating the content.
+In this article I’ll cover two features: loading content into the database using server-side JavaScript, and updating that content.

-I am also going to assume that you have MarkLogic installed and have created a REST application server.
-If you need help with these steps read the this document.
+I’m assuming you’ve got MarkLogic installed and have created a REST application server.
+If you need help with those steps, read this document.

 {